Workers Compensation Insurance

 Calculating Your Rates

 Workers' Comp rates are calculated over a 12-month period from 5/3 to 5/2.
 This cycle differs from our standard fiscal year (1/1 – 12/31).
+Use the calculator below to estimate the cost to your fiscally sponsored program when a contractor is unable to provide a COI.

 The Formula: